YueWuHKUST/CVPR2020-FutureVideoSynthesis/doc/TestStep.md

+We provide an example data about how to test our model.

+Please put ./example under ./FutureVideoSynthesis/

 # Step 1 Generate mask

 ```

+cd ./dynamic
-use ./dynamic/scripts/test.sh to generate dynamic masks, which indicates the moving cars
+run ./scripts/test_cityscapes.sh to generate dynamic masks, which indicates the moving cars

 use ./process_scripts/gen_nonrigid_small/non_rigid.py to generate non rigid masks(including person and biker)